The Else

 A video, created by Mizushima Hine, for "With the Dark" was released on the band's YouTube page on June 7, 2007.
-Two more videos, for "The Shadow Government" and "I'm Impressed" were also later released.
+Two additional videos, for "The Shadow Government" and "I'm Impressed", were also later released.
 A full-length video for "The Mesopotamians" was released on Stereogum.com on October 2.

+Recording

+"Contrecoup" was originally written and recorded in 2005 as part of a challenge issued on the Next Big Thing in which lexicographer Erin McKean implored John Linnell to use the words "contrecoup", "craniosophic", and "limerent" in a song so that the words could be added to or remain in the dictionary.

-"Careful What You Pack" was originally written for the soundtrack of 2009 film Coraline, but it was not ultimately used in the film.
+"Careful What You Pack" was originally written for the soundtrack of 2009 film Coraline, though it never appeared in the film.